simonscmap/cmapdatapipeline/docs/_build/html/_sources/future/code_changes.rst.txt

 Code Changes
 ============

+* Move collection data into a new leaf of vault/ perhaps raw or collected.
 * Improve test coverage
 * Update all .format() to fstring formatting
 * Rename dropbox pathing to remove any spacing